toine08/HashPad/README.md

 Hash responsibly and keep your hashes safe!

-## Roadmap

-See the [open issues](https://github.com/yourname/hashpad/issues) for a list of proposed features and known issues.

 ## License

 This project is licensed under MIT - see the [LICENSE](LICENSE) file for more details.